ricsxn/apisrv_tests/README.md

 # apisrv_tests

-ApiServer class actually demonstrates how use SQL baseline settings to generate a valid json based schema via a Java code.
+ApiServer class actually demonstrates how use an SQL baseline setup to generate a valid json based schema in Java.
-The baseline.sql file requires a mysql database
+The baseline.sql file is meant for a mysql database
-In order to execute a test just executing: mktest
+In order to execute the example, just execute: mktest

-The current baseline is confiuged for the CSGF real cases of rOCCI infrastructures and EMIGrid ; below generated outputs:
+The current baseline is confiuged for the CSGF real cases of rOCCI infrastructures and EMIGrid; below generated outputs:

+## rOCCI
 ```
 {
    "rOCCI-infrastructure":[